-- Allow for acceptable variations of the format (address).
+- Allow for acceptable variations of the format.

-- The letter should be addressed to the municipal manager.
+- The letter should be addressed to the manager of a local supermarket.

 - The tone and register of the letter should be formal.

 - The letter should have an introduction, a body and a conclusion.

 - The following aspects of format must be included:

 - Address of sender

 - o Date

-- Recipient: The Municipal Manager
+- Recipient: The Manager

 - Address of recipient

 - Greeting/Salutation

 - Subject line

 - Suitable ending

 - Signature

 - Name of sender

-- The letter must express gratitude.

-- The candidate must give details of the improvements.
+- The letter must include details showing appreciation and gratitude to the manager.